Celebrating 15+ Years of Advocacy

 The founders of Victory Media left the Navy in the late 1990s only to discover a lack of good resources to help them transition into civilian careers.
 The government’s Transition Assistance (“TAP”) Program was around then, but limited in scope.
-As co-founder Chris Hale likes to say, “It took nearly 11 months of plebe year for the Navy to transform me from a civilian into a midshipman.
-TAP class is going to turn me back into a civilian in 2 ½ days?
+As co-founder and CEO Chris Hale likes to say, “It took nearly 11 months of plebe year for the Navy to transform me into a midshipman.
+TAP class is going to turn me back into a civilian in 2 ½days?
 Right.”

-The co-founders knew there was an opportunity to create cutting edge, civilian-produced resources for the 400,000 people who leave military service each year—and to create a more efficient way for schools and employers to reach this group of talented candidates.
+Chris and co-founders Rich McCormack and Scotty Shaw knew there was an opportunity to create vital, civilian-produced resources for the approximately 250,000 people who leave military service each year—and to create a more efficient way for employers and schools to connect with this group of talented candidates.

-Today, Victory Media is a veteran-owned, rapidly-growing, privately held and financially strong business headquartered in Pittsburgh with more than 50 full-time professionals.
-We offer nationally recognized media brands, survey and ratings programs, reporting services and training.
-Our customers include Fortune 1000 companies, colleges and universities and high schools across the country.
-We’ve been profitable in every year of business since our founding and grew revenues every year except during the recession in 2009 when we were flat.
+Today, Victory Media offers nationally recognized media brands, survey and ratings programs, reporting services and training.
+Our clients include Fortune 1000 companies, colleges and universities and high schools across the country.

 We have a sign that hangs prominently in our office in Pittsburgh.
 It reads, “We believe that veterans are better off for their service.”
 This belief drives everything we do.
 This belief also drives corporate America and educational institutions to invest in programs to recruit veterans as employees, students, suppliers and customers in a way that creates sustainable demand for their services.